Rifle Sights and Optics

 The SOCOM barrel's rigidity enables suppressor attachment with negligible zero shift.
 Suppressors are synergistic to low light tactics.
 They mask muzzle report and muzzle flash.
 Opposing forces have difficulty, locating suppressed fire's origin.
 Voice communication inside structures is also enhanced.

 Colt's 14.5" SOCOM barrel weighs 1 oz more than the Colt 16" 6920 barrel.
-However, the flash suppressor must be pinned and welded in place
+However, an extended flash suppressor must be pinned and welded

-to comply with U.S. civilian NFA restrictions.
+in place to comply with U.S. NFA restrictions.
 Permanent attachment of muzzle devices can limit suppressor selection.
 A standard suppressor

 interface has not been established.